awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/troubleshooting.md

 + The core device is the target of multiple deployments that have conflicting component version requirements\.
 For example, the core device might be the target of multiple deployments that include a `com.example.HelloWorld` component, where one deployment requires version 1\.0\.0 and the other requires version 1\.0\.1\.
 It's impossible to have a component that meets both requirements, so the deployment fails\.
 + The component version doesn't exist in the AWS IoT Greengrass service or on the local device\.
 The component might have been deleted, for example\.
 + There exists component versions that meet the version requirements, but none are compatible with the core device's platform\.
++ The core device's AWS IoT policy doesn't grant the `greengrass:ResolveComponentCandidates` permission\.
+Look for `Status Code: 403` in the error log to identify this issue\.
+To resolve this issue, add the `greengrass:ResolveComponentCandidates` permission to the core device's AWS IoT policy\.
+For more information, see [Minimal AWS IoT policy for AWS IoT Greengrass V2 core devices](device-auth.md#greengrass-core-minimal-iot-policy)\.

 To resolve this issue, revise the deployments to include compatible component versions or remove incompatible ones\.
 For more information about how to revise cloud deployments, see [Revise deployments](revise-deployments.md)\.
 For more information about how to revise local deployments, see the [AWS IoT Greengrass CLI deployment create](gg-cli-deployment.md#deployment-create) command\.